bbangert/beaker/beaker/docs/configuration.rst

 Only the ``lock_dir`` option is strictly required, unless using the file-based back-ends as noted with the sessions.

-enabled (**optional**, bool)
-    Quick toggle to disable or enable caching across an entire application.

-    This should generally be used when testing an application or in development when caching should be ignored.

-    Defaults to True.

 expire (**optional**, integer)
     Seconds until the cache is considered old and a new value is created.